miso-lims/walkthroughs/_includes/working_with_tables.md

 <a name="read-only"/>

 # 10. Read-Only Cells
 Read-only cells cannot be edited directly.
 They contain lighter text than cells you can interact with.
 For instance, the _Sample Class_ cells will be read-only.
-The _Sample Name_, _Library Name_, _Dilution Name_, and _Pool Name_ columns will all be automatically filled in after the item is created.
+The _Sample Name_, _Library Name_, _Library Aliquot Name_, and _Pool Name_ columns will all be automatically filled in after the item is created.

 {% if include.detailed == true %}
 Sometimes, a read-only cell becomes editable once another cell has been changed.